Brooklyn subway shooting suspect arrested, one day after opening fire on train car filled with riders

 - Eric AdamsAmerican politician and retired police officer

-Frank R. James was taken into custody on a federal warrant for committing a terrorist act on mass transit and will face a Thursday hearing in Brooklyn Federal Court in connection with the terrifying Tuesday morning attack aboard a train filled with rush-hour commuters.
+Frank R. James was taken into custody without incident on a federal warrant for allegedly committing a terrorist act on mass transit and faces a Thursday hearing in Brooklyn Federal Court for the terrifying attack aboard a train filled with rush-hour commuters.

-“My fellow New Yorkers, we got him,” said Mayor Eric Adams.
+“My fellow New Yorkers, we got him,” Mayor Eric Adams said.
 “We want to protect the people of this city and protect those who believe they can bring terror to everyday New Yorkers.
 Thirty-three shots, but less than 30 hours later we’re able to say we got him.”

 “James is accused of using a weapon to attempt to kill dozens of people,” FBI Agent Jorge Alvarez wrote in a federal complaint, nothing that authorities also executed a search warrant on James' Philadelphia storage unit.

-James was identified from surveillance video exiting the 25th Street subway stop after the shooting that left riders running for their lives or lying on the subway platform, the criminal complaint said.
+James was identified from surveillance video exiting the 25th Street subway stop after the shooting that left his fellow riders running for their lives or lying on the subway platform, the criminal complaint said.

-Hailed as the hero of the day was security camera company worker Zack Tathhan, 21, of Union City, New Jersey, whose quick actions and keen eye landed James in custody.
+Hailed as the hero of the day was security camera company worker Zack Dahhan, 21, of Union City, New Jersey, whose quick actions and keen eye landed James in custody shortly after he exited a nearby McDonald’s.

 “At first I was so scared,” he almost shouted afterward, still amped up from the encounter.
 “I saw him walking on the street.
 I thought ‘This is the guy!’
 I’d seen his picture.
 I saw the car, the police coming, and I said 'This is the guy!’”